PollenJain/LSTM_Tensorflow/README.md

 **Context ante/means?**<br>
-In the incomplete sentence, "Roses are ________" Context can be thought of as the understanding of this sentence at its most simplest form.<br>
+In the incomplete sentence, "Roses are ________" Context can be thought of as the understanding of this sentence at its most simplest form.<br><br>
 As in,<br>
-Q. What are we talking about in this sentence?<br>
+What are we talking about in this sentence?<br>
-Ans.
-We are talking about Roses.<br>
+We are talking about Roses.<br><br>

 So RNN would remember that we are talking about Roses.<br> So the blank must be filled with something pertaining to Roses.<br>